senotype_editor

 A senotype definition is represented in the Navigator tree with a folder node ( img_1.png ).
 Expanding the node for a senotype definition displays the senotype submissions associated with the definition.

 Senotype submission files are represented with a file node (img_2.png ).
-Submission nodes are organized hierarchically in terms of provenance in the Senlib database.
+Submission nodes are organized hierarchically in terms of provenance in the SenLib database.
 If a submission has a predecessor, the node for the submission can be expanded to view the predecessor.

 When the user selects a submission file node in the Navigator, the Senotype Editor will load data for the submission into the Definition section.